A Thom Spectrum Model for $C_2$-Integral Brown--Gitler Spectra: Statement of Theorems

 \begin{thm*}[Theorem \ref{thm:main}] The fiber sequence (\ref{eq:fib}) is equivalent to a product fibration.
 Indeed, there is a $C_2$-equivariant map $A_n \overset{\phi}{\rightarrow} \cF_{2n}$ and a commutative diagram of fibrations

 which is an equivalence on total spaces and on fibers.

 \end{thm*}

-Our argument for deducing Theorem \ref{thm:C2intBGspectra} from Theorem \ref{thm:main} follows that of Cohen--Davis--Goerss--Mahowald and thus relies on a Thom spectrum construction of $H \umZ_2$ with a $2$-complete base space (Theorem \ref{thm:HZcomp}).
+Our argument for deducing Theorem \ref{thm:C2intBGspectra} from Theorem \ref{thm:main} follows that of Cohen--Davis--Goerss--Mahowald and thus relies on a Thom spectrum construction of $H \umZ_2$ with an $H \umF_2$-local base space (Theorem \ref{thm:HZcomp}).

-\begin{rmk} Hahn--Wilson \cite{HW2020} establish a construction of $H \umZ_{(2)}$ as a $C_2$-Thom spectrum.
-However, they observe this construction does not yield $H \umZ_{(p)}$ as a $C_2$-spectrum for other primes $p,$ and thus does not readily generalize to a full integral construction. \end{rmk}

-In Section \ref{sec:ThomMod}, we extend Hahn--Wilson's arguments to construct $H \umZ_2$ as a $C_2$-equivariant Thom spectrum with a $2$-complete base space, resulting in Theorem \ref{thm:HZcomp}, an equivariant analogue of \cite[Theorem~1]{CoMayTay81}, which was originally proposed by Mahowald in the nonequivariant setting.
+In \cite{HW2020}, Hahn--Wilson establish a construction of $H \umZ_{(2)}$ as a $C_2$-Thom spectrum.
+In Section \ref{sec:ThomMod}, we extend Hahn--Wilson's arguments to construct $H \umZ_2$ as a $C_2$-equivariant Thom spectrum with an $H \umF_2$-local base space, resulting in Theorem \ref{thm:HZcomp}, an equivariant analogue of \cite[Theorem~1]{CoMayTay81}, which was originally proposed by Mahowald in the nonequivariant setting.

 To state Theorem \ref{thm:HZcomp}, we require the following maps.
-Consider the $\rho$-loops of the unit map $S^{\rho + 1} \to K(\mZ, \rho + 1).$ Composing with the adjoint to $-1 \in \pi_0^{C_2} (S_2^0)$ we get a map
+Consider the $\rho$-loops of the unit map $S^{\rho + 1} \to K(\umZ, \rho + 1).$ Composing with the adjoint to $-1 \in \pi_0^{C_2} (\mS_2^0)$, we get a map

 Note $\Omega^\rho K(\umZ, \rho + 1) \simeq S^1$ with trivial $C_2$-action.

 Let $\Omega^\rho S^{\rho + 1} \langle \rho + 1 \rangle$ denote the homotopy fiber of the map $\Omega^\rho S^{\rho + 1} \to S^1$ and consider the composition